sycamore-rs/sycamore/docs/next/guide/data-binding.md

 | `valueAsNumber` | `input`    | `f64`       |
 | `checked`       | `change`   | `bool`      |

-Be aware that the `valueAsNumber` property will only work on `input` elements with type "range" or "number".
+Be aware that the `valueAsNumber` property will only work as expected on `input` elements with type "range" or "number".